monikachomiak/password-generator/README.md

 # Title
-Password generator Challenge
+Password Generator Challenge

 # Project Description

-This challeneg requires that we create an application that an employee can use to generate a random password based on criteria they’ve selected.
+This challenge requires that we create an application that an employee can use to generate a random password based on criteria they’ve selected.

 # Expected Behavior